GoSecure/pyrdp/README.md

 [gdi]: https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-rdpegdi/745f2eee-d110-464c-8aca-06fc1814f6ad

 ### Using the PyRDP Player
-Use `pyrdp-player.py` to run the player.
+Use `pyrdp-player` to run the player.

 #### Playing a replay file
 You can use the menu to open a new replay file: File > Open.